mohamedelziat50/attendance-automation-MSP/attendance_tool_msp/README.md

 An easy-to-use Python package for automated attendance processing, validation, and professional report generation.
 Built mainly for Microsoft Student Partners Tech Club (MSP), but works for any technical session or event at Misr International University (MIU).

+This package is heavily tested with pytest and clearly documented on Read the Docs.
+For more details, including example datasets and the full development journey, check out the repository.

 ## Features
 - **CSV Attendance Processing:** Validate and process attendance sheets with robust error handling.
 - **Data Validation:** Detects invalid records, missing fields, and edge cases.